giufus/lambda-pdf-merge/README.md

-## lambda-pdf-merge
+# lambda-pdf-merge

-An attempt to create an aws lambda function with the fastest runtime available (currently Rust) using [Cargo Lambda](https://www.cargo-lambda.info/).
+An attempt to create a REST api using an AWS lambda function and the Rust runtime - easy peasy with [Cargo Lambda](https://www.cargo-lambda.info/).

 Your request is an `"application/json"` with a list of pdf files as base64 strings
 ```
 {
     "files" : [ "samplebase64string1", "samplebase64string2" ]
 }
 ```
-and the response is a single `"application/pdf"` file containing the merge of the inputs.
+and the response is a binary file containing the merge of the inputs.

 ### Requirements
-Install everything reading the Cargo Lambda getting started, then:
+Install everything, RTFM of Cargo Lambda project, then:

-### Run the server
+### Run the server locally
 `cargo lambda watch`

+### Or deploy to your AWS account
+`TO DO`

+### A little bit of DevOps
+`TO DO`

-### Get the file
+### And we are done: now get the file
 `
 curl --location --request POST 'http://localhost:9000/lambda-url/lambda-pdf-merge/' \
 --header 'Content-Type: application/json' \